Outcome: Improved application of Agile practices in your organization

-The cadence and duration of Coaching depends on the current environment at your organization, the impediments you face, the size and number of your Scrum Teams and many other factors.
+The cadence and duration of Coaching depends on the current environment at your organization, the impediments you face, the size and number of your Teams and many other factors.

-Coaching may only be necessary for a day or two to help provide clarifications for an already Well-Formed Team, or it may be ongoing over the course of many months for less mature Scrum Teams or highly chaotic organizations.
+Coaching may only be necessary for a day or two to help provide clarifications for an already Well-Formed Team, or it may be ongoing over the course of many months for less mature Teams or highly chaotic organizations.
 For longer-term Coaching engagements, we recommend only a few days on-site at a time since Teams need time to retreat and build and practice new skills incrementally.
-To maximize the benefits of Coaching, a rhythm must be established based on the skillset of your Scrum Teams and the impediments they face.
+To maximize the benefits of Coaching, a rhythm must be established based on the skillset of your Teams and the impediments they face.

 What to Expect During Coaching

 All new Coaching engagements will begin with an intake session with your 3Back Agility Expert.
 This background knowledge will assist 3Back in determining the most effective use of your Coaching day(s) to improve the Agile processes at your organization.
 While your Coaching session(s) will address impediments and growth opportunities specific to your organization and Teams, common focus areas during Coaching may include:

 - Observation and Feedback of Sprint Review, Planning or Retrospective meetings

 - Backlog Grooming and Refinement